charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 keywords: police, law enforcement, race, killings, medicine, doctors, litigation, court, politics
 ---

 When surveyed, most Americans say they would prefer to spend their last days in the comfort of their own homes.
 But in practice, [the majority die in hospitals](https://palliative.stanford.edu/home-hospice-home-care-of-the-dying-patient/where-do-americans-die/), surrounded by unfamiliar people and machines.
 Worse still, many who die in hospitals shouldn't be dying at all.
 [Over 100k](http://www.npr.org/sections/health-shots/2013/09/20/224507654/how-many-die-from-medical-mistakes-in-u-s-hospitals) American lives are lost each year due to medical errors -- unnecessary surgery, incorrect prescription, etc -- which puts these errors among the 10 most [common causes of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm) in the US, up there with heart disease, stroke, and diabetes.

 Medical errors account for a similar death rate in other wealthy nations -- [Canada](http://globalnews.ca/news/3026275/1-in-18-canadian-hospital-patients-experience-harm-from-preventable-errors-study/), the [UK](https://www.theguardian.com/society/2015/jul/14/avoidable-deaths-nhs-hospitals-study), and [Germany](http://www.upi.com/17000-die-in-Germany-from-medical-errors/52721267847072/) for instance.
 And yet, it's unheard-of for doctors to face criminal charges for murder or manslaughter.

 To be clear, this is a good thing.
 It should be very difficult for a doctor, doing their job in good faith, to be convicted of a felony.
 Doctors are routinely faced with life-and-death decisions; if mistakes opened them up to criminal prosecution, we'd quickly find ourselves with understaffed hospitals.
 Thousands would go to prison; this would be particularly devastating to rural areas, many of which already face [physician shortages](https://www.federalregister.gov/documents/2016/07/01/2016-15678/lists-of-designated-primary-medical-care-mental-health-and-dental-health-professional-shortage-areas).
 The suicide rate among doctors is currently [double](https://www.nytimes.com/2014/09/05/opinion/why-do-doctors-commit-suicide.html) that of the population overall; the constant threat of a murder charge would likely push it even higher.
-And it's hard to imagine America's best and brightest stepping up to fill all these vacancies -- if doctors are treated like criminals, veterenary medicine suddenly looks much more appealing.
+And it's hard to imagine America's best and brightest stepping up to fill all these vacancies -- if doctors are treated like criminals, veterinary medicine suddenly looks much more appealing.

-> on top of that -- punishing an individual for the mistakes of an institution
+Plus, practicality aside, it would be problematic to punish an individual doctor for the failure of an institution.
+Suppose I'm a medical student -- but not a great one.
+I have some misconceptions about how guts are supposed to fit together.
+But you give me a medical license anyway, hire me as a surgeon, and put a scalpel in my hand.
+When I inevitably botch an operation, there's blood on your hands as well as mine.

-Crucially, protecting doctors from criminal charges is only half the story; the other half is ensuring justice for the victims.
+Crucially, shielding doctors from murder charges is only half the story; the other half is ensuring justice for the victims.
 When a slip of the surgeon's wrist kills or cripples a parent, perhaps the surgeon isn't a murderer -- but certainly the family has been wronged.

 The accepted solution is for victims to take up a [medical malpractice](https://en.wikipedia.org/wiki/Medical_malpractice_in_the_United_States) lawsuit.
-It's certainly not an ideal solution.
-Many malpractice lawsuits are frivilous.
+This is clearly not ideal.
 For every dollar paid out for malpractice, [54 cents](http://www.nejm.org/doi/full/10.1056/NEJMsa054479) are spent on administrative expenses.
-The financial burden of malpractice insurance makes it difficult for doctors to work in private practice.
+The [cost of malpractice insurance](http://doctorly.org/cost-vs-reward-of-opening-a-medical-private-practice/) can make it difficult for doctors to go into private practice.
+[Most doctors](http://www.nejm.org/doi/full/10.1056/NEJMsa1012370) will be sued for malpractice during their careers, and many of those claims will be frivolous.

+---

-But we tolerate the flaws of the medical malpractice system because
+But despite these flaws, the medical malpractice system

 - compensatory damages, to help the family recover
 - punitive damages, to make a statement that what happened was wrong

-all while avoiding the punishment of an individual for the mistake of an institution

 ---